google/crosvm/docs/book/src/building_crosvm.md

 ```

 Note: The container and build artifacts are preserved between calls to `./tools/dev_container`.
 If
-you wish to start fresh, use the `--reset` flag.
+you wish to start fresh, use the `--clean` flag.

 ## Building a binary